 Training θ_j on a set of data points distinct from the test set T_j ensures we are computing a quantity that measures the model's ability to generalize itself to new data, which is what we are usually interested in with models.
-By adjusting s to minimize the error on a separate set of data points from the set which is used to optimize θ , we can avoid a situation where trained models $L(\cdot, \theta^(s))$ adapt too closely to their training data and thereby generalize poorly to new data.
-This problem is called "overfitting" and it typically happens when the hyperparameter s is too small (as in the \mathcal{L}2 regularizer, equation 4).
+The reasoning is that by adjusting s to minimize the error on a separate set of data points from the set which is used to optimize θ , we can avoid a situation where trained models $L(\cdot, \theta^(s))$ adapt too closely to their training data and thereby generalize poorly to new data.
+This problem is called "overfitting" and it typically happens when the hyperparameter s is too small (see the \mathcal{L}2 regularizer, equation 4).
 The opposite scenario, when s is too large and $\theta^(s)$ fails to capture certain patterns in the data, is called "underfitting".
 We introduce the term fit regularity or just regularity to refer to any scalar measurement of the degree of over or under fitting of a model, with positive regularity corresponding to underfitting and negative to overfitting.
 A hyperparameter, such as s above, controlling fit regularity is called a regularity hyperparameter.

-As long as one can postulate a measure of model complexity $R(\theta)$, it is possible to construct a regularization term $R(s,\theta) = sR(\theta)$ by multiplying this complexity measure by a regularity hyperparameter s.
-Moreover, as long as it is a smooth function of the parameters θ , it seems that only the ordering induced by R on θ is important; we can reparametrize the complexity measure by applying some increasing function t:
+As long as one can postulate a measure of model complexity $R(\theta)$, it is possible to construct a regularization term $R(s, \theta) = sR(\theta)$, i.e. by multiplying this complexity measure with a regularity hyperparameter s.
+Moreover, as long as it is a smooth function of the parameters θ , it seems that only the ordering induced by R on $\mathbb{R}^p \ni \theta$ is important; we can reparametrize the complexity measure by applying some increasing function t:

-$$\tilde{R}(\theta) = t(R(\theta)) \tag{23}$$
+$$\bar{R}(\theta) = t(R(\theta)) \tag{23}$$